National Trust CIO Sarah Flannigan says creative mobile solutions can help organisations overcome the challenges associated with customer engagement.

 “I want IT to be under our control and I want to be responsible for end user support.
 We need our publishing team to be producing great content, not worrying about problematic IT issues.
 We had to find a way to deal with this specialist need.
 Jigsaw24 genuinely slotted in and supported our way of working,” she says.

 Interested in finding out how Jigsaw24 can help your organisation?
 Call us on 03332 409 234 or email CIO@Jigsaw24.com.
-You can also find out how Stuart Page of Bauer Media and Chris Taylor of News International have used mobility and Apple to revolutionise operations.
+You can also find out how Chris Taylor of News International has used mobility and Apple to revolutionise operations.